alexey-v-paramonov/sc_website/content/en/docs/system/whmcs.md

 WHMCS, which stands for Web Host Manager Complete Solution, is an all-in-one platform designed for web hosting businesses to manage clients, billing, and support.
 It streamlines various aspects of web hosting operations, from customer sign-ups to server provisioning, all in one place.

-Streaming.Center platform has WHMCS itegration via a special module that you can download and install into your WHMCS instance allowing you to manage your radio account easily.
+Streaming.Center platform has WHMCS integration via a special module that you can download and install into your WHMCS instance allowing you to manage your radio account easily.
 Out module is Open-Source, you can see the complete source code at [GitHub](https://github.com/alexey-v-paramonov/streamingcenter_whmcs/)

 ## 🚀 Features